S&P 500 4,282.37

 If you're a tech investor looking for growth-oriented opportunities, know that investing in individual companies may increase your risk of losses.
 Instead, consider a growth-centered tech ETF like the Technology Select Sector SPDR Fund NYSE: XLK

-This ETF, for example, invests about 23% of its assets into Apple, but also provides exposure to many other major names in tech.
+This ETF, for example, invests about 23% of its assets into Apple but also provides exposure to many other major names in tech.
 If you're a newer investor looking for exposure to Apple with less risk of capital loss, XLK or another tech ETF can be a stronger choice.

 FAQs

 Ready to continue learning more about the growth rate of Apple and additional growth-based investments?
-The following answers some of the top questions you might have when considering the value of Apple stock in 5 years and beyond.
+The following answers some of the top questions you might have when considering the value of Apple stock in five years and beyond.

 Is Apple a growth or dividend stock?